 Gaggle with warm salty water: mixing salt in warm water for the gaggle, help relieve the pain but not a permanent solution to a tooth abscess.
 The salty warm water neutralizes the mouth space, helps douse the pain, prevents the multiplication of bacteria, and freshens your breath.

 Garlic Paste: Even though it stinks, garlic is one of the oldest remedies for the treatment of tooth abscess since the beginning of time.
 The garlic is peeled and mashed into a soft paste; this sift paste is applied directly to the teeth.
 The paste is left on for some minutes before been spat out.
 The process is repeated two or three times daily until relief is attained.

 Peppermint Essential Oil: Peppermint oil includes active and very potent ingredient menthol that numbs the pain when dropped on the spot.
 The oil also improves the bad breath associated with abscess tooth and a very natural coolant for tooth related issues.

-There are other remedies, but we always advise that if you suspect having an abscessed tooth or untreated abscess tooth, the best treatment is to visit a certified dentist for help with draining the abscess.
+There are other remedies, but we always advise that if you suspect having an abscessed tooth or untreated abscess tooth, one of the best treatment is to visit a certified dentist for help with draining the abscess.